 - Chronic back and neck pain treatments

-- Pros and cons of various chronic back and neck pain management
+- Various chronic back and neck pain management methods

 Chronic back and neck pain symptoms

-As with any medical condition, you can experience back and neck pain in different areas.
-And while you may feel symptoms anywhere along the spine, the lower back is by far the most common area.
-The type of pain you feel can be a clue as to what is causing the pain.
+While you may feel symptoms anywhere along the spine, the lower back is by far the most common area.
+The type of pain you feel can cue you in as to what is causing the pain.
 For some, it could be shooting pain that comes and goes.
-For others, it may be a dull, nagging pain that creates physical and mental irritation.
+For others, it may be a dull, nagging pain that can be irritating.

-Deep, aching pain and morning stiffness are common symptoms of spine arthritis.
+Deep, aching pain and morning stiffness are common symptoms of spinal arthritis.
 A sharp shooting pain and electric sensations radiating from the back to the legs may be caused by a pinched nerve, also known as sciatica or radiculopathy.
-Pinched nerves can sometimes be accompanied by tingling or numbness in the arms or the legs called paraesthesias.
+Pinched nerves can sometimes be accompanied by tingling or numbness in the arms or the legs, which is called paraesthesias.

-Neck pain is sometimes associated with shoulder pain and headaches.
-Like back pain, some people with neck pain will experience dull aches, while others may feel sharp, shooting pain.
+Neck pain can be associated with shoulder pain and headaches.
+As with back pain, some people with neck pain will experience dull aches, while others may feel sharp, shooting pain.